-This Red, White & Blue Berry Trifle is my new favorite dessert!
+This Red White and Blue Berry Trifle is my new favorite dessert!
 Not only is it gorgeous, but comes together so easily.
-Layers of pound cake (my fave!), vanilla pudding, and of course berries, make this beautiful dessert extra special for any summer barbecue or Independence Day celebration!
+Layers of pound cake (my favorite!), vanilla pudding, and of course berries, make this beautiful dessert extra special for any summer barbecue or celebration!

 I will say, it was even better the next day (when I had some for breakfast. ha!) so because of that, next time I will make it a day in advance to give the flavors a chance to blend a little more.

-- 2 packages (3.4 oz. each) instant vanilla pudding mix
+- 2 boxes (3.4 ounces, each) instant vanilla pudding mix

 - 2 cups fresh blueberries